chrisprimeomega/OmegaFinder_robot_att/README.md

 **Output**
 taki sam jak w pierwszym użyciu w tym, że nowe krypto są dopisywane w istniejących już zakładkach pliku Excel.

+### Resume _saved_ work

 ## Time consumption of stages:
 3 > 4 > 5 > 1 > 2

 ## Work progress
 - [x] Let it work.
 - [x] Make it look more pro.
 Extracting stages into separate sequences to make further improvements easier to implement.
-- [ ] saves after stages 3 and 4 - these are the most time-consuming steps, especially during the first use, so adding the ability to _save_ work after them and return to them the next time the robot is turned on, seems justified
+- [x] Saves after stages 3 and 4 - these are the most time-consuming steps, especially during the first use, so adding the ability to _save_ work after them and return to them, the next time ΩFinder is turned on, seems justified
 - [ ] saves during steps 4 and 5 - so you can return to your work the next time the robot is turned on
 - [ ] reducing the number of activities to a minimum